jupyterlab/extension-examples/hello-world/README.md

 Now that the extension code is ready, you need to install it within JupyterLab.

-## Building and Installing an Extension
+## Build and install the hello-world extension

 These are the instructions on how your extension can be installed for development: